Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 I’ve had this card for years with no plans to cancel.
 That’s because I get more from the benefits than the cost of the annual fee.

-Here’s my full review of the Chase United Explorer card.
+Here’s our full review of the Chase United Explorer card.

 Hanging in the United Airline Lounge and Boarding Early Turned My Travels From Stressful to Easy Street